FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="getamember"></a>
 # **GetAMember**
-> QueueMember GetAMember (string accountId, string queueId, string callId)
+> QueueMember GetAMember (string queueId, string callId)

 Get a Member